Jiacai Liu's personal website

 Short-term: tests cover the main paths, the canary phase will expose obvious issues, and Rust's compiler guarantees eliminate an entire class of memory bugs.
 On the surface, everything looks normal.

 Long-term: this codebase has 6,755 commits that no human has fully read.
-When a bizarre concurrency bug appears six months from now, when some boundary condition triggers anomalous behavior under a specific load, the engineer debugging the problem will face a system that no one has ever truly understood.
+When a bizarre concurrency bug appears six months from now, or when some boundary condition triggers anomalous behavior under a specific load, the engineer debugging the problem will face a system that no one has ever truly understood.

-This is the real technical bet of this rewrite: not Zig vs Rust, but whether AI-generated, unreviewed code can be maintained long-term in production environments.
+This is the real technical bet of this rewrite: not Zig vs. Rust, but whether AI-generated, unreviewed code can be maintained long-term in production environments.

 This question is far more complex than "all tests pass," and far more profound than "Rust memory safety."

-The answer – we'll wait and see.
+The answer?
+We'll wait and see.